Skip to content

 Starting in the mid-thirties, women naturally begin losing lean muscle.
 This process can accelerate during perimenopause, especially as estrogen declines.

-Since muscle burns calories even at rest, less muscle means a slower resting metabolic rate.
-You may be eating the same amount as always, but your body simply needs fewer calories now.
-That gap quietly adds up over time.
+Since muscle uses energy even at rest, less muscle can mean a slower resting metabolic rate.
+You may be eating similarly, but your body may simply need less energy than it once did.

 Insulin Sensitivity Changes

 Shifting hormones can change how efficiently your body processes blood sugar.
-When insulin sensitivity decreases, your body may be more likely to store excess glucose as fat rather than using it for energy — even without dietary changes.
+When insulin sensitivity decreases, your body may be more likely to store excess glucose as fat rather than using it for energy.

-For a deeper look at this connection, explore our guide on insulin resistance in women explained.
+For a deeper look at this connection, explore Insulin Resistance in Women Explained.

 Aging and Lifestyle Shifts

 Perimenopause does not happen in isolation.
-Reduced daily activity, more sitting, changing routines, and evolving food environments all play a role.
-These factors layer on top of hormonal shifts, creating a more complex picture than calories alone can explain.
+Reduced daily activity, more sitting, changing routines, and evolving food environments may all layer on top of hormonal shifts.

 The bottom line: weight gain during perimenopause is rarely about a lack of effort.
-It is often the result of genuine biological shifts that call for a different approach — not more willpower.
+It is often a more complex biological shift that calls for a different approach — not more self-criticism.

 Why Belly Fat During Perimenopause Feels More Noticeable

 If your midsection is where most of the changes seem to be happening, you are not imagining it.
-Perimenopause and belly fat are commonly connected — and the reasons are largely hormonal.
+Perimenopause and belly fat are commonly connected, and the reasons are often hormonal.

-• Declining estrogen shifts fat storage from the hips and thighs toward the abdomen.
+• Declining estrogen may shift fat storage from the hips and thighs toward the abdomen.

-• Elevated cortisol from chronic stress promotes visceral fat — the deeper fat around the organs.
+• Elevated cortisol from chronic stress is often associated with visceral fat around the midsection.

-• Reduced muscle mass changes overall body composition, making the midsection appear softer.
+• Reduced muscle mass changes body composition, which can make the midsection appear softer.

-• Decreased insulin sensitivity may further favor abdominal fat storage.
+• Decreased insulin sensitivity may further support abdominal fat storage patterns.

-• Poor sleep and low-grade inflammation can compound all of these patterns.
+• Poor sleep and low-grade inflammation can add to the overall picture.

 Common Signs and Changes Women May Notice